EricFecteau/rust-data-analysis/src/1_start/crates.md

 ## Plotlars

-The [plotlars](https://docs.rs/plotlars/latest/plotlars/) crate is a wrapper around the [plotly]() crate, bridging the gap between the powerful Polars data analysis library and Plotly.
-Similar to [ggplot2](https://ggplot2.tidyverse.org/) it follows the [grammar of graphics](https://ggplot2-book.org/mastery.html) approach to creating plots.
+The [plotlars](https://docs.rs/plotlars/latest/plotlars/) crate is a wrapper around the [plotly](https://docs.rs/plotly/latest/plotly/) crate, bridging the gap between the powerful Polars data analysis library and Plotly.
+Similar to [ggplot2](https://ggplot2.tidyverse.org/) in R, it follows the [grammar of graphics](https://ggplot2-book.org/mastery.html) approach to creating plots.

 ## Markdown